 On the other hand, many products failed because of poor timing.
-Take Kodak or Nokia, who waited too long to change, or Google Glass that came way ahead of its time.
-That’s why the roll out of a corporate innovation initiative should always be timed in a way that satisfies the demands of the market or even creates them.
+Take Kodak or Nokia, which waited too long to change, or Google Glass which came way ahead of its time.
+That’s why the rollout of a corporate innovation initiative should always be timed in a way that satisfies the demands of the market or even creates them.

 Solutions: How to Facilitate Succesful Corporate Innovation

 Fortunately, not all corporate innovation programs fail.
 And when they succeed – it’s usually both beautiful and spectacular.

 So how do you increase the chances of your solution succeeding?

 Here are some of the standard practices that will help you mitigate the risks of failure and hopefully get your innovation out there safely.

 - Develop a clear strategy.
 As cliché as it sounds, this point can not be overstated.
 Make sure you have a clear vision of approaching innovation within your business structure.
 This includes building a solid business plan around your idea and estimation of financing and resources needed.